jojokarlin/Git_DRI_Jan_2017/sections/gitconfig.md

 # Configure Git

-First, we're going to configure Git using the command line.

-#### Open your terminal

-Mac: press the space bar and the command key at the same time and type in "terminal."

-Windows: launch the command prompt from the run window.

-#### Check your install

-Type `git` at the `$` prompt.
+Our first step in working with Git is configuring it with your own name and information.

+## Check Your Install

+Let's make sure Git has been successfully installed.
+In your terminal, type

+	git --version

-If you get a nice list of commands, you're good to go.
-If not, click here [here](http://git-scm.com/downloads) and install as per the directions.
+If you see a version number, you're all set.
+If not, click here [here](http://git-scm.com/downloads) and install as you would any other software on your system.

-## Configuring Git on your computer
+## Configuring Git on Your Computer

 Type the following into your command line, filling in the sections for your username and email.
-These must correspond to the name and email you used to sign up for GitHub.
+This does not necessarily need to be the name and email you used to sign up for GitHub.

-`git config --global user.name "John Doe"`
+	git config --global user.name "John Doe"

-`git config --global user.email johndoe@example.com`
+	git config --global user.email johndoe@example.com

 To check your set-up, use:

-`git config --list`
+	git config --list

 You'll get something that looks like this:

-`user.name=Superstar Git User`
+	user.name=Superstar Git User
-`user.email=gitsuperstar@gmail.com.`
+	user.email=gitsuperstar@gmail.com

 [<<< Previous](commandline.md) | [Next >>>](markdown.md)